-- Research profile published on the Women in STEMM Australia website (7 Jul 2020).
+- Research profile published on the 1 Million Women in STEM and Women in STEMM Australia websites (2020).

-- Co-author on a magazine article published by the American Orthotic and Prosthetic Association (AOPA): O&P News, July 2018, p.
-12-15.
+- Co-author on a magazine article published by the American Orthotic and Prosthetic Association (AOPA): O&P News, July 2018

 - Co-author on an article “Tissue Engineering”, published in Issue 7 (March 2017) of the Inside Enterprise magazine.

 - Published research (Li JJ et al, J Mater Chem B 2015, 3(26):5361) was publicised as a Science Highlight by the U.S. National Institute of Biomedical Imaging and Bioengineering (16 September 2015).